 Center City is a bustling metropolitan area with a lot to offer: the accessibility of central Philadelphia, an abundance of shopping destinations and eateries, and several places to escape the urban sprawl via parks.

 Center City is ideal for those who prefer to live, work and play in their own backyard.
-From luxurious condos to historical rowhomes, Center City offers options for families and young professionals alike.
+Center City, Philadelphia features a variety of real estate options that can range from luxurious condos to historical rowhomes and more.

 Dining, Shopping & Entertainment